Surah 31

 19 And be moderate in the pace, and lower your voice; for the harshest of sounds without doubt is the braying of the ass.

-23 But if any reject faith, let not his rejection grieve you: to us is their return, and we shall tell them the truth of their deeds: for Allah knows well all that is in men’s hearts.
+23 But if any reject faith, let not his rejection grieve you: to us is their return, and we shall tell them the truth of their deeds: for God knows well all that is in men’s hearts.

 24 We grant them their pleasure for a little while: in the end shall we drive them to a chastisement unrelenting.

-31 Do you not see that the ships sail through the ocean by the grace of Allah that he may show you of his signs?
+31 Do you not see that the ships sail through the ocean by the grace of God that he may show you of his signs?
 Truly in this are signs for all who constantly persevere and give thanks.

-32 When a wave covers them like the canopy of clouds, they call to Allah, offering him sincere devotion.
+32 When a wave covers them like the canopy of clouds, they call to God, offering him sincere devotion.
 But when he has delivered them safely to land, there are among them those that halt between right and wrong.
 But none reject our signs except only a perfidious ungrateful wretch.

 Next Page